No products in the cart.

 Summer Heat Gains

 The below diagram shows Summer heat gains in a home without insulation.
-Installing thermal insulation in the walls, ceilings and underfloor would help to keep the home cooler in hot weather and reduce the reliance on air-conditioning systems.
+Installing thermal insulation in the walls, ceilings and underfloor helps to keep the home cooler in hot weather and reduce the reliance on air-conditioning systems.
+Insulation is a good way to reduce your energy bills!

 Image Source: www.yourhome.gov.au